acoular/spectacoular/docs/apps/timesamplesexample.rst

 Time Signal Exploration App
 ===========================

-This application can be used to analyse the waveform and to calculate the spectra of acoustic channel data stored in .h5 file format.
+This application can be used to analyze waveforms and calculate spectra of acoustic channel data stored in HDF5 files.

-Serving the Application:
+Starting the application
 ------------------------

-One can run the application by simply running
+If SpectAcoular is installed in an activated environment, start the application with:

 .. code-block:: console

-    $ timesamples_app --show
+    $ data_viewer_app --show

-in the command line or by navigating to the `spectacoular/apps` folder and typing the following command in a dedicated console (e.g. shell)
+If you installed SpectAcoular with ``uv`` and did not activate the environment, run:

 .. code-block:: console

-    $ bokeh serve --show TimeSamplesExample
+    $ uv run data_viewer_app --show

-Serving this application produces the following interactive interface in your browser:
+Starting this application produces the following interactive interface in your browser:

 .. figure:: timesamplesexample.mp4
     :align: center
     :width: 100%
     :figwidth: 100%